Skip to main content

 Here's your all purpose room in a 4-bedroom $957,818 apartment:

 Rabbi Schachter says that the golus over and Israel is a wonderful place to live.
-It has all the modern inventions and conveniences he says.
+It has all the modern inventions, he says.
+I would call living space to be more important than that, but Israel doesn't offer it.
+It also doesn't have all the modern inventions.
+I have been through 3 refrigerators in 10 years.

-And this means that you are separated from family.
+And this also means that you are separated from family.
 It also means that even neighbors don't get together because the second you walk into an apartment you have invaded their living space.
 If women visit, the men have to retreat to tiny bedrooms or leave the house.
 That happened to me last night.
 If men visit, the women do the same.
 Years ago, I attended a siyum at a neighbor's house and the women all huddled in the tiny kitchen while the men sat squashed in the tiny living room.
 It was so uncomfortable that it didn't last long and it hasn't happened since.
 It means there's no place to sit because there's only one couch as shown in the picture above.

 The line is that when you move to Israel you are coming home to family.
 But the truth is that you can't even see your own family.